 After the terrorist attacks of 11 September 2001, several parliamentary initiatives requested a stronger role for the national security agencies, as well as an increase of their resources and instruments.
 Consequently, the Federal Council tasked the Federal Department of Justice and Police in November 2001 to submit proposals to improve the resources to fight terrorism.
 In June 2002, the Federal Council approved the report 'Situation and Threat Analysis of Switzerland after the Terrorist Attacks of 11 September 2001' and divided the topic into two sub-topics, the second including 'terrorism/extremism'.
 In October 2004, the Federal Council acknowledged the first considerations and commissioned the Federal Department of Justice and Police to prepare a draft act for consultation.
 The adoption of the respective legal and penal regulations is considered one of the main priorities.
 As mentioned above, the revised Federal Act on Measures to Safeguard Internal Security (MSA) passed parliamentary consultation at the end of 2011 and entered into force on 16 July 2012.
 Further, the Federal Act prohibiting the terrorist groups Al Qaeda, Islamic State and its related organizations (SR 122) has substituted previous ordinances dealing with this subject by the Federal Assembly.
+A four-year extension of this law as well as the reinforcement of applicable counterterrorism legislation is currently foreseen.

 In 2001, the special unit Task Force Terror USA was set up by the Office of the Attorney General and the fedpol to coordinate criminal investigation and to ensure co-operation with foreign authorities.
 By 1 January 2004, because of the high burden and topicality within the fedpol, the Task Force Terror USA was replaced by a permanent commissioner's office in charge of suppression of the financing of terrorism.
 This is where specialised information and expertise are accumulated and the respective investigations are coordinated.
-While the commissioner's office basically deals with prosecution, the Federal Intelligence Service (FIS) within the Federal Department of Defence, Civil Protection and Sports

-(DDPS) performs preventive duties and intelligence gathering in the field of counter-terrorism.
+While the commissioner's office basically deals with prosecution, the Federal Intelligence Service (FIS) within the Federal Department of Defence, Civil Protection and Sport (DDPS) performs preventive duties and intelligence gathering in the field of counter-terrorism.

-The Money Laundering Report Office (MROS) is the national authority for receiving, analysing and disseminating of Suspicious Transaction Reports (STR) and other information regarding potential money laundering or financing of terrorism.
+The Money Laundering Report Office (MROS) is the national authority for receiving, analysing and disseminating Suspicious Transaction Reports (STR) and other information regarding potential money laundering or financing of terrorism.
 Moreover, it exchanges relevant information with similar entities on the international level.